FREE SHIPPING on orders of $85 or more

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Hodgdon has appeared include Hodgson, Hodson, Hodsdon and others.

 Some of the Hodgdon family moved to Ireland, but this topic is not covered in this excerpt.
-Another 97 words(7 lines of text) about their life in Ireland is included in all our PDF Extended History products.
+More information about their life in Ireland is included in all our PDF Extended History products.